theronic/eacl/README.md

 # **EACL**: Enterprise Access Control

-Enterprise Access Control (EACL) is a novel Datalog-based access control system with a declarative API that exploits the mutually-exclusive nature of binary allow vs. deny rules to efficiently maintain sparse bitfield indices to answer ACL queries.
+Enterprise Access Control (EACL) is a novel Datalog-based access control system with a declarative API that exploits the mutually-exclusive binary nature of allow vs. deny rules to efficiently maintain sparse bitfield matrices to answer ACL queries.

 ## Why EACL?

  - Data becomes a liability over time.
- - *Authentication* is a solved problem; **authorization** is not.
+ - Authentication is a solved problem; authorization is not.
- - Access control is always an afterthought and it's painful to add after the fact.
+ - Access control is always an afterthought and it's painful to add later.
- - Big businesses frequently get audited during mergers &amp; acquisitions.
-I.e. compliance.
+ - Big businesses frequently get audited during mergers &amp; acquisitions, i.e. compliance.
- - There is typically no central dashboard for auditing data privacy.
+ - There is typically no central dashboard for auditing data privacy across divisions.
  - You need to understand the shape of data to solve the problem.
- - Checking access at row or entity-level easily suffers from N+1 problem.
+ - Checking access at row or entity-level can easily suffer from N+1 problem.

+## Design Goals

+ - Easy to add to existing projects
+ - Drop-in replacement for role-based middleware (understand sessions)
+ - Flexible rules
+ - Composable rules, "Can I do `this` + `that`?"
+ - Support for Roles
+ - Heritable roles
+ - Fast enough for enterprise (10M+ entities, ~30k employees)
+ - Built-in audit logs, e.g. "Who had access to the AWS root keys on 5 March 2020?
+Who accessed them?"
+ - Incremental matrix maintenance for fast updates
+ - Support common relational DB rule mappings.
+ - Hostable as an Authorization Service (w/aggressive client-side caching)

 ## The Shape of a Rule

 All rules have the same shape, with each parameter being optional: